-POSC 292 International Relations 3 hours

-Theory and practice of how nations relate to each other.
+POSC 292 International Relations 3 hours Theory and practice of how nations relate to each other.
+G.E.
 Course meets Multicultural graduation requirement.

-POSC 311 Public Administration 3 hours and Policy
+POSC 311 Public Administration and 3 hours Policy

-Examination of growth, structure, role, methods, and policy of the national bureaucracy and its impact in American government and society.
-Cross-listed as MGMT 311.
+Examination of growth, structure, role, methods, and policy of the national bureaucracy and its role in American government and society.
+Cross-listed as MGMT/PADM 311.
 Prerequisite: POSC 111.